Advertisement

 Keep it Under 20 Minutes

-Set an alarm for 20-25 minutes (allowing time to fall asleep).
-You'll wake in N2, not N3.
+Set an alarm for 25 minutes (giving yourself time to fall asleep).
+You'll wake in N2 instead of N3.
+This is non-negotiable.

 2